clevyr/skeleton-api/README.md

     },
   };
   ```
-  Note: the properties that have `Configure locally` should be changed!
+  Note: the properties that have `Configure locally` should be changed

   You will need to rebuild any config changes with `npm run build`